[b. Berlin, 1972]

 Paul - TYSL - Tysall

-Born in Berlin in 1972, Tysall studied both graphic design and illustration, leading to a career that spanned magazine publishing, freelance brand design, and commercial art.
+Born in Berlin in 1972, Tysall studied both graphic design and illustration, leading to a career spanning magazine publishing, freelance brand design, and illustration.

 ——